demisto/demisto-sdk/resources/contribution/CONTRIBUTION.md

 # Contribution guide

 ## Description
-We build for python 3.7 and 3.8.
-We use [tox](https://github.com/tox-dev/tox) for managing environments and running unit tests.
+We build `demisto-sdk` to support python 3.7 and 3.8.

 ## Getting started